llm-bible/llm-bible.github.io/_publications/jablonka2023examples.markdown

 bibkey: jablonka2023examples
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2306.06283"}
-tags: ['Applications', 'GPT', 'Model Architecture', 'Tools', 'Uncategorized']
+tags: ['Applications', 'GPT', 'Model Architecture', 'Tools']
 ---
 Large-language models (LLMs) such as GPT-4 caught the interest of many scientists.
 Recent studies suggested that these models could be useful in